htvekov/openHASP-Sonos-media-player/README.md

 - openHASP Custom Component installed in HA
 	- `main` branch commit `b2ed186` or newer required (January 30th, 2023)
 - Sonos speakers + active Sonos app
-	- Tested working with S1 (legacy) and S2 version
+	- Tested working with S1 (legacy) and S2 version devices
+	- Setup with both S1 & S2 devices will work as well.
+But S1 devices can't join S2 groups and vice versa
--   GS-T3E / WT32-SC01 (plus) / Sunton ESP3248S035 or similar devices **with** PSram
+-   GS-T3E / WT32-SC01 (plus) / Sunton ESP32-48S035 / Sunton ESP32-8048S050 / Sunton ESP32-8048S070 or similar devices **with** PSram
-	- Configuration can dynamically handle **both** multiple 320x480- **or** 480x480 resolution displays.
-Don't mix devices with different resolutions.
-Config can't cope with that without alterations
+	- Configuration can dynamically handle **both** multiple 320x480, 480x480 or 480x800 resolution displays
+	- Devices with different resolutions can even be mixed, as configuration is almost fully dynamic now.
+Currently only pop-up info and volume slider value are not yet fully dynamic.
+They are only dynamic in that sense that first plate device entry in group determines position on display for all device types.

 With this openHASP Sonos plate configuration, you’ll be able to control single or grouped Sonos speakers from multiple openHASP plates.
 Plates just have to share identical object mapping (page/object number).

-Approach was to make this as dynamic as possible.
-But in order to make things less complicated, a designated permanent master speaker will have to be chosen and hardcoded for the config to work.
+Approach was to make this setup as dynamic as possible.
+The original design with hardcoded master speaker has now been replaced with a fully dynamic speaker configuration.
+Now it's possible to both change master- and slave speakers as well

 I also wanted to keep mqtt chatter to a minimum and have mainly used mqtt group topics and not entities for boths triggers and actions.
 Hence the config is primarily done as automations and not solely as Custom Component configuration.
 As config is quite elaborate, a multi plate Custom Component configuration for eg. five plates would also have filled more than 4000 lines !